patrickjuchli/basic-ftp/README.md

 FTP is an old protocol, there are many features, quirks and server implementations.
 A response might not be as expected, a directory listing use yet another format.

 This library does not try to solve all possible issues.
-The main goal is to provide a solid foundation and a clean extension API for you to solve your specific issues without requiring a change in the library itself.
+The main goal is to provide a solid foundation and an extension API for you to solve your specific issues without requiring a change in the library itself.

 Non-goals are: Feature completeness, support for every FTP server, complete abstraction from FTP details.
 If you're not interested in how FTP works at all, this library might not be for you.